 TERMS AND CONDITIONS FOR USE OF NWL DE-IDENTIFIED DATA

-The Relevant Partner and the ‘Requester’s Organisation’ named in the De-identified Data Request Form agree to these terms set out in WSIC/ICHT Data Access Contract which apply to the disclosure and use of the WSIC/ICHT De-identified Data.
+The Relevant Partner and the Requestor or the Requestor’s ‘Substantive Organisation’, named in the NWL Covid-19 Data Access Request Form, agree to the terms set out in this Agreement.
+The terms of this Agreement shall apply to the disclosure, use and outputs of the data specified in this document.

 Each party referred to singly as “a Party” or together as “the Parties”